Call for submissions for the fourth edition of Altered Images is now open!! Submit your films! We're looking forward to watching new great material.

-Altered Images is a project for film and music experimentation.
+Altered Images is a project audiovisual experimentation.
 We bring together artists from various disciplines to create original and unique pieces that will be shown at different events.
 We are focused in New Media Arts, Sound, Performance, Inclusivity, Feminism and Queer Activism.

 Repeats every month 1 times.
 Also includes Sun Aug 27 2023.